 Popular types of consumer-oriented benefits include:

-In recent years, personalized benefits have become popular options for offering employees a wide array of perks.
+In recent years, personalized benefits have become cost-effective options for offering employees a wide array of perks.
 Every worker is different and has unique wants and needs.
 Instead of offering traditional one-size-fits-all benefits, you offer your employees a monthly allowance and empower them to use it on the things that matter most to them.
 This makes them highly attractive benefits to both job applicants and current employees.

 While employers traditionally offer medical insurance as an organizational-oriented benefit, more employers are putting healthcare decisions back into the hands of their employees.
 They can accomplish this by offering HRAs to cover their medical expenses.